TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 It's a handy toolbox for things one might need to do as a developer: Regex, Unix timestamps, UUID Generator, All kinds of formatting and serializing, converting and hash generation.
-Basically thing of utility function and it probably does it.
+Basically think of utility function and it probably does it.
 I got it on Black Friday sale and well worth the $20 or so I paid.

 ## "Productivity" Tools